White Anglo-Saxon Protestants: Fashion

 In 2007, The New York Times reported that there was a rising interest in the WASP culture.
 In their review of Susanna Salk's A Privileged Life: Celebrating WASP Style, they stated that Salk "is serious about defending the virtues of WASP values, and their contribution to American culture."

-By the 1980s, brands such as Lacoste and Ralph Lauren and their logos became associated with the preppy fashion style which was associated with WASP culture.
+By the 1980s, brands such as Lacoste and Ralph Lauren, which ironically are of French and Jewish extraction respectively and their logos became associated with the preppy fashion style which was associated with WASP culture.

 Social and political influence

-The term WASP became associated with an upper class in the United States due to over-representation of WASPs in the upper echelons of society.
+The term WASP became associated with the American upper class due to over-representation of WASPs in the upper echelons of society.
 Until the mid–20th century, industries such as banks, insurance, railroads, utilities, and manufacturing were dominated by WASPs.

 The Founding Fathers of the United States were mostly educated, well-to-do, of British ancestry, and Protestants.
 According to a study of the biographies of signers of the Declaration of Independence by Caroline Robbins:

 The Signers came for the most part from an educated elite, were residents of older settlements, and belonged with a few exceptions to a moderately well-to-do class representing only a fraction of the population.
 Native or born overseas, they were of British stock and of the Protestant faith.

 Catholics in the Northeast and the Midwest—mostly immigrants and their descendants from Ireland and Germany as well as southern and eastern Europe—came to dominate Democratic Party politics in big cities through the ward boss system.
 Catholic politicians were often the target of WASP political hostility.

 Political scientist Eric Kaufmann argues that "the 1920s marked the high tide of WASP control".
 In 1965, Canadian sociologist John Porter, in The Vertical Mosaic, argued that British origins were disproportionately represented in the higher echelons of Canadian class, income, political power, the clergy, the media, etc. However, more recently, Canadian scholars have traced the decline of the WASP elite.